clash-lang/clash-compiler/clash-ffi/README.md

       setup-depends: base, Cabal, directory, filepath
     ```

-    that uses the `Setup.hs` of this project (copied to your project's
+    using the `Setup.hs` of the example project in the `example`
-    root).
-This custom setup places the created foreign library into a
+    folder (copied to your project's root).
+This custom setup places
-    `lib` folder created under your project's root and renames the
+    the created foreign library into a `lib` folder created under your
-    file accordingly.
-It is important that the library has a `.vpl`
+    project's root and renames the file accordingly.
+It is important
-    ending to be used by a VPI simulator in the end.
+    that the library has a `.vpl` ending to be used by a VPI simulator
+    in the end.

   * From this point on, development of your `foreign-library` works
     like for a normal Haskell library.
 For interfacing with the